Fast Temporal Wavelet Graph Neural Networks: Experiments

-\textbf{Adjacency matrix} \quad According to DCRNN~\cite{dcrnn}, the traffic sensor network is expressed by an adjacency matrix which is constructed using thresholded Gaussian kernel~\cite{shuman2013signal}.
-Specifically, for each pair of sensors $v_i$ and $v_j$, the edge weight from $v_i$ to $v_j$, denoted by $A_{ij}$, is defined as
+\textbf{Adjacency matrix} \quad According to DCRNN~\cite{dcrnn}, the traffic sensor network is expressed by an adjacency matrix which is constructed using the Gaussian kernel thresholded~\cite{shuman2013signal}.
+Specifically, for each pair of sensors $v_i$ and $v_j$, the edge weight of $v_i$ to $v_j$, denoted by $A_{ij}$, is defined as

-where $\text{dist}(v_i, v_j)$ denotes the spatial distance from $v_i$ to $v_j$, $\sigma$ is the standard deviation of the distances, and $k$ is the distance threshold.
+where $\text{dist}(v_i, v_j)$ denotes the spatial distance from $v_i$ to $v_j$, $\sigma$ is the standard deviation of the distances and $k$ is the distance threshold.

-Nevertheless, such an user-defined adjacency matrix requires expert knowledge, thus may not work on other domains, \eg, brain networks.
+Nevertheless, such a user-defined adjacency matrix requires expert knowledge, and thus may not work on other domains, \eg, brain networks.
 In the ECoG time series forecasting case, the adjacency matrix is computed based on the popular Local Linear Embedding (LLE)~\cite{saul2003think}.
-In particular, for the matrix data $\mX=[\vx_1, \ldots, \vx_N] \in \sR^{T \times N}$ where $\vx_i$ denotes the time series data of node $i$ for $i \in \{1, \ldots, N\}$, an adjacency matrix $\mA$ is identified to gather all the coefficients of the affine dependencies among $\{\vx_i\}_{i=1}^N$ by solving the following optimization problem
+In particular, for the matrix data $\mX=[\vx_1, \ldots, \vx_N] \in \sR^{T \times N}$ where $\vx_i$ denotes the time series data of node $i$ for $i \in \{1, \ldots, N\}$, an adjacency matrix $\mA$ is identified to gather all the coefficients of the affine dependencies among $\{\vx_i\}_{i=1}^N$ by solving the following optimization problem.